-In our 10 nights, we’ll be staying at 6 different accommodations, from hanoks to hotels and even a night of glamping!
+During our trip, we’ll be staying at 5 different accommodations, from hanoks to hotels and even a night of glamping!
 I hope this is a fun experience, and you get to see another side to Korean culture.

 Keep in mind, this means sometimes sleeping on the floor (I promise the bedding is well padded!) as that’s the traditional style of sleeping in Korea.
 Also, many Korean showers are simply part of the whole bathroom, not sectioned off.

-You’ll also have the choice of sharing a bed/room or paying a bit more to have on all to yourself throughout the tour!
+You’ll also have the choice of sharing a bed/room or paying a bit more to have one all to yourself throughout the tour!

 What We’re Eating

 I was never much of a foodie, but living in the countryside made me one!
 I spent 3 years eating very well, and I want to share these meals with you guys.
 I love taking friends to my favorite restaurants or trying to new places, so I’m seeing this as the same thing on a bigger level!
 Check my guide to my favorite Korean food to get an idea of the kind of feasts we’ll be enjoying.

 If you’re flexible with your rooming and don’t mind sharing one (which means occasionally sharing a bed), then the tour is $2,250.
 If you’d prefer to have your own room the whole time, it’s $2,550.